Attending in-library programs? Proof of vaccinations and masks are required for all programs and events you attend in person. View more details.

 The Kindle eReader is a product of Amazon.com and that company has chosen not to work with OverDrive in terms of format compatibility for Canadian public libraries for their eReaders.

-Exception for the Kindle Fire tablets: The OverDrive App can be used to borrow and enjoy digital books on Kindle Fire tablets.
+Exception for the Amazon Fire (formerly called Kindle Fire) tablets: The OverDrive App can be used to borrow and enjoy digital books on Amazon Fire tablets.

 Customers who have the BlackBerry PlayBook, or smartphones running BlackBerry 10, may be able to read borrowed eBooks in their device's web browser, through the OverDrive Read format.